Wills, Trusts & Probate

 How often should I review my will?

-What happens if I don’t update my will after major life changes?
+What happens if I don’t update my will after major life events?

-Can I revoke my will entirely?
+Can I revoke my will at any time?

 How long does it take to update a will?